LONDON MARKETS: FTSE 100 Adrift Ahead Of Bank Of England's 'Super Thursday' Update

 ADVERTISEMENT

-While BT lifted its proposed final dividend by 10%, it was downbeat on the outlook.
+BT dividend gloom: Shares of BT (BT.A.LN) (BT.A.LN) stumbled 3.1%, on track for the biggest drop in two months.
+The telecommunications company lifted its proposed final dividend by 10%, but was downbeat on the outlook.

-The "dividend policy remains progressive. but 2017/18 dividend growth [is] to be lower than the 10% previously anticipated," the telecom services company said in its fourth-quarter report.
+The "dividend policy remains progressive but 2017/18 dividend growth [is] to be lower than the 10% previously anticipated," BT said in its fourth-quarter report.

-Stock movers: Hikma Pharmaceuticals PLC shares (HIK.LN) fell 1.6% ahead of expected decision by the U.S. Food and Drug Administration on whether it can make a generic version of GlaxoSmithKline PLC's (GSK.LN) Advair asthma medication.
+Stock movers: Hikma Pharmaceuticals PLC shares (HIK.LN) sank 8.1% ahead of expected decision by the U.S. Food and Drug Administration on whether it can make a generic version of GlaxoSmithKline PLC's (GSK.LN) Advair asthma medication.

 A number of shares were trading without divided rights Thursday, or ex-divided.
-Among them, British Gas parent Centrica PLC (CNA.LN) was down 1.8%, miner Glencore PLC (GLEN.LN) was up 1.2% and Glaxo was up 0.9%.
-Grocer and Argos parent J Sainsbury PLC (SBRY.LN) fell 0.3%.
+British Gas parent Centrica PLC (CNA.LN) was down 2.1%, with that stock also hit with a ratings downgrade by J.P.
+Morgan Cazenove to underweight from overweight.
+Miner Glencore PLC (GLEN.LN) was up 1.4% and Glaxo was up 0.5%.
+Grocer and Argos parent J Sainsbury PLC (SBRY.LN) fell 0.6%.

 "After [policy maker Kristin] Forbes voted for a hike in March, and [Michael] Saunders signaled he would follow suit, we now see two votes for a hike," said Morgan Stanley economists, led by Jacob Nell, in a note this week.